Muhammad ibn al-Qasim: Aftermath

+During the Abbasid period, c.
+870, the local emirs shook off all allegiance to the caliphs and by the 10th century the region was split into two separate states, Mansurah on the lower Indus and Multan on the upper Indus, both were the major Arab principalities in South Asia, which were soon captured by Ismailis who set up an independent Fatimid state.
+The Arab conquest remained checked in what is now the south of Pakistan for three centuries by powerful Hindu monarchs to the north and east until the arrival of Mahmud of Ghazni.

 Controversy

 There is controversy regarding the conquest and subsequent conversion of Sindh.
-This is usually voiced in two antagonistic perspectives viewing Muhammad ibn al-Qasim's actions:
+This is usually voiced in two antagonistic perspectives viewing Muhammad ibn al-Qasim's actions.

 His conquest, as described by Stanley Lane-Poole, in Medieval India (Published in 1970 by Haskell House Publishers Ltd), was "liberal".
 He imposed the customary poll tax, took hostages for good conduct and spared peoples' lives and lands.
 He even left their shrines undesecrated: 'The temples;' he proclaimed, 'shall be inviolate, like the churches of the Christians, the synagogues of the Jews and altars of the Magians'.
 In the same text, however, it is mentioned that "Occasional desecration of Hindu fanes took place... but such demonstrations were probably rare sops to the official conscience...", as destruction of temples and civilian massacres still took place.